NC3-LU/coral-project/_posts/2023-10-23-thank-you-for-your-attendance.markdown

 ---
 layout: post
-title:  Thank you for taking part to our CORAL Event
+title:  Thank you for taking part in our CORAL Event
 date:   2023-10-23 11:13:03 +0200
 publish-date: 2023-10-23 11:13:03 +0200
 categories: event